EASTER ROSS BEEKEEPERS' ASSOCIATION

-We held our AGM on Tuesday, 6 June 2017 which was well attended.
-The officers were duly elected and are noted below.
-After several years as chairman and a long standing member of the Association Tom Tew retired and Robert Wylie, equally as long in tooth was elected as Chairman.
-Many thanks, Tom, for your hard work and support.
-Colin reviewed the events of a busy year which saw attendance grow, 23 at the last meeting at the apiary.
-Alex MacLaren, our apiary manager, has looked after our bees throughout the season and has brought four hives through the winter.
 Heather, our science officer, has given us some interesting insight to our bees and continues the work on the types of pollen.
 She will continue to oversee our Facebook page which has acquired a healthy following from all over the world.
-Tom continues to give us his master classes during the summer examining our hives.
+Heather has Tom will continue to give us his master classes during the summer examining our Association hives.
 Our shed, equipment and contents are tidy and in good repair.
 We have the use of five good sets of protective clothing for guests.
-Taken as a whole, 2016 was a very successful season.
+Taken as a whole, 2018 is going to be a very busy season.

 The apiary will host our meetings throughout the summer (every second Saturday 2pm) and we are looking forward to learning more under the careful tutelage of Alex and Tom.
 We are also expecting some more insights into our bees and the pollen they collect from Heather.

 The diary of the summers' activities will continue to be reported in the posts to our Facebook pages.
 Keep on checking: https://www.facebook.com/pages/Easter-Ross-Beekeepers-Association/209664155911488 .
 As always if you have any ideas, suggestions, questions or proposals please drop us a line.